Community action - be fire ready

-Frankston City is a predominantly residential area, with some rural residential, industrial, commercial and rural areas.
+Frankston City is a mostly residential area, with some rural residential, industrial, commercial and rural areas.

-- Contact the CFA and Register for free property advice at CFA website
+- Visit the CFA website to register for free property advice.

-The CFA conducts community information sessions for residents each year plus regular meetings with Community Fireguard Groups of local residents in a particular area.
+The CFA conducts community information sessions for residents each year and hosts regular meetings with Community Fireguard Groups for local residents in a particular area.

-- Attend your local CFA Community meetings - contact your local brigade or visit CFA website
+- Attend your local CFA Community meetings - contact your local brigade or visit the CFA website.

-- Volunteer with the CFA - contact your local brigade
+- Volunteer with the CFA by contacting your local brigade.

 Bushfire Preparedness Program

-The latest news from the Bushfire Preparedness Program is now published on the CFA website - including news on:
+The latest news from the Bushfire Preparedness Program is now published on the CFA website including:

 If you need assistance or are having trouble with the website, please Contact Us.